 Noninvasive tests, such as a spirometer that the patient blows into, may be used to measure how much air the individual’s lungs are able to hold and how well that air is flowing in and out of their lungs.
 Some lung function tests can also measure lung volume, how well the lungs are delivering oxygen to the bloodstream, pulse oximetry, and diffusing capacity.

 If you or someone you love has been diagnosed with emphysema or another form of COPD, you may be facing some major lifestyle changes and health concerns.
 Luckily, the expert staff of Specialty Care Services has many years of experience in helping patients and their families cope with emphysema and other types of COPD.
-Reach out to us for more information today!
+Reach out to us today to learn more about our Bethesda home health care and services in the surrounding areas.